FoveaTer: Foveated Transformer for Image Classification: Model

-\paragraph{Predicting next fixation location} Attention weights from the penultimate block are collected to get each pooling region's contribution to the feature vector corresponding to the class token.
-A confidence map is constructed by putting these weights back on a 14x14 map at the corresponding pooling region's location based on the point of fixation.
-Inhibition of return (IOR)~\cite{Dukewich2015} refers to a tendency in human observers not to attend at previously attended or fixated regions.
-Here we constructed a map by applying an IOR of 3x3 blocks around a fixation location.
-After each fixation, the IOR map is degraded by 50\%.
-After subtracting the IOR map from the confidence map, the max location in the resultant map is used as the next fixation location.
+Accumulator uses the self-attention weights from the last transformer layer for fixation guidance.
+Using the attention weights of the current and past fixations along with inhibition of return, the Accumulator (see below) predicts the subsequent fixation location.
+A confidence map ($CM_{N}$) is constructed based on the fixation point location by putting these weights back on a $14\times14$ map at the corresponding pooling region's location, where $14\times14$ corresponds to the size of the input feature map.
+Inhibition of return (IoR)~\citep{Dukewich2015} refers to a tendency in human observers not to attend to previously attended or fixated regions.
+Old accumulated attention map ($AM_{N-1}$) is weighted by $0.5$ and added to the current confidence map to create the new accumulated attention map: $AM_{N} = 0.5*AM_{N-1} + CM_{N}$.
+The inhibition of return ($IOR_{N}$) map is initialized with zeros and is the same size as the feature map.
+Locations corresponding to the current fovea location are changed to $16$.
+After subtracting the IOR map from the accumulated attention map, max location of the resultant map is used as the next fixation location $Fix_{N+1} = \arg\max{(AM_{N} - IOR_{N})}$.

-\paragraph{Loss function} We use Cross-entropy for computing the classification loss.
-Loss from all fixations (i=1,5) is incorporated to get the mini-batch loss, as shown below.

-Where $i=\{1,2,3,4,5\}$ corresponds to the fixation index, $y$ corresponds to the target label, $j$ corresponds to the class index and $P$ corresponds to the predicted probability.